dwenking/wingfuzz-detected-bugs/README.md

 ---

 Second, more case studies can be referred to links in the following table.
-Note that while we have detected numerous bugs in industrial databases, they keep their bug information private.
+Note that while we have detected numerous bugs in industrial databases (236 until submission, and **xxx(TODO)** after submission), they keep their bug information private.
 Therefore, we are only able to present a selection of bugs from open-source databases that have publicly accessible information.

 | Database   | ID                                              | Bug Type               |
 |------------|-------------------------------------------------|------------------------|